bbc/simorgh/docs/Testing-Simorgh.md

 The current testing on Psammead on your Local environment is mainly for checking that styles are loaded as expected and that breakpoints, which can be found on Zeppelin, are as expected.
 As Psammead is displaying components via an iframe, Articles have agreed that the browser/device testing should take place once each component has been intergrated into Simorgh.

 ## HOW TO TEST
 Make sure that your version of `latest` is up to date by using `git status` and then, if necessary, `git pull`.
 If your branch is not up to date when you do a `git pull`.
 Once your `latest` is up to date, check out the necessary branch.
 Once the branch has been checked out, make sure to run `npm run install:packages `.
 Once this has been completed, you can now boot up your Local environment.
 Once you've ran the command in Terminal, Storybook will open Firefox automatically.
-Here is the commands required to boot up your Local enviroment.
+Here is the command required to boot up your Local enviroment.

 - Storybook - `npm run storybook`